philippwulff/behaviour_mining/README.md

 # behaviour_mining

 ## Notes on modules:
-models
---
-- Contains self-trained model in `.zip` files introduced in the more recent versions of `stable-baselines` rl-baselines-zoo
+- models: Contains self-trained model in `.zip` files introduced in the more recent versions of `stable-baselines`
---
-- Fork from `rl-baselines-zoo`for access to pretrained models myutils
+- rl-baselines-zoo: Fork from `rl-baselines-zoo`for access to pretrained models
---
-- Utils
-- Code from `rl-baselines-zoo.utils` with advanced code for loading pretrained models.
+- myutils: Utils; Code from `rl-baselines-zoo.utils` with advanced code for loading pretrained models.

 ## Currently working on:
 - testing (and comparing) pretrained stable-baselines models on an env (Ulli)